One of the most common complaints of people who live with anxiety disorders is the inability to get a decent night’s sleep.

 According to British psychologist, Dr. Richard Wiseman, the overall pace of life has increased by 10% worldwide since the mid 1990’s.
-Can you imagine how much it increased in the 75 years prior to that?
+Can you imagine how much it must have increased in the 75 years prior to that?

 I’m not too sure that I want them to catch up, actually.